jimmygizmo/flaskstack/README.md

 The goal is to provide a diversity of robust working code for adapting any kind of frontend feature to either a GraphQL backend or a REST/SQL backend, with matching robust backend code for all options.

 Also note that the Apollo server in The Nucleus Stack is an API Federation service in addition to serving GraphQL.
-This means it can usinfy many kinds of backend data providers.
-Specifically, Apollo can seamlessly convert a REST API into a GraphQL API automatically.
+This means that Apollo can usinfy many kinds of backend data providers into your single API.
+Specifically, Apollo can seamlessly convert a REST API into a GraphQL API (or more likely, a sub-graph) automatically.
 This is a capability easily leveraged when combinings The Nucleus Stack and FlaskStack, and you can always just connect your client direct to the REST service if that's what you want to do.

 ----

 The Microblog API project is by Miguel Grinberg, Copyright 2021.
 It is released under the MIT license.
-The license file is included at /licenses/LICENSE-microblog-api
+The license file for the Microblog API is included at /licenses/LICENSE-microblog-api.

-This project, FlaskStack, by Jim Mannix is also released under the MIT licenese and is Copyright 2023.
-The license file for this project is included at /licenses/LICENSE.
+This project, FlaskStack, by Jim Mannix is also released under the MIT license and is Copyright 2023.
+The license file for FlaskStack (the current project) is included at /licenses/LICENSE.